geoext/geoext3-ws/src/feature-grid/prepare-layout.md

 });
 ```

-* Once we have added the `featurePanel` to the viewport, our application should look like in the following image:
+* Once we have added the `featurePanel` to the viewport, our application should look similar to the following image:

 ![The prepared ExtJS layout](prepared.png)

-* Of course we also want to have a vector layer in the map, whose features we want in the grid later.
+* Of course we also want to have a vector layer in the map, whose features we want to display in the grid later.

 * Please create a new `ol.layer.Vector`, that has a `ol.source.GeoJSON` configured and loads the local data in `src/exercises/data/aimag-centers.json`.
 Please style the points with red circles.
 Please also zoom the map a little bit further out; zoom level `4` should be fine.